Information and advice for people experiencing financial hardship.

 Available government assistance

-ABSTUDY helps Aboriginal and Torres Strait Islander Australians cover the expenses associated with their education, including Australian Apprenticeships.
+ABSTUDY helps Aboriginal and Torres Strait Islander peoples cover the expenses associated with their education, including Australian Apprenticeships.

 Austudy helps those aged 25 years or over cover the expenses associated with their full-time education, including Australian Apprenticeships.